-An easy way to get your videos ranking higher in search results is to upload a transcript of the video's content.
-If YouTube is your platform of choice, you can do this two different ways.
-You can type text directly in YouTube by going to Video Manager and adding captions.
-You can also upload a plain text file of the transcript along with the video.
+An easy way to get your video ranking higher in search results is to upload a transcript of the video's content.
+If YouTube is your platform of choice, you can do this in two ways.
+You can type text directly on YouTube by adding captions to Video Manager.
+You can also upload a plain text file of the transcript and the video.

 Transcripts provide many benefits.
-First, they're useful for people who want to consume the content without watching the video.
-They can also be used as the foundation of a blog post or article to nest the video in.
+First, they're helpful for people who want to consume the content without watching the video.
+They can also be used as the foundation of a blog post or article to nest the video.
 Most importantly, transcripts provide the opportunity to use your target keywords.

 Create A User-Friendly Experience